seasea19/portfolio_site/README.md

 Submitted by: Chelsea Alcinord

-Time spent: a week
+Time spent: a week.

 ## User Stories
 The following required functionality is completed:

 [] User can view a list of 5 projects.

-[] User , once clicked on one of the projects, is automatically directing to the repository of the project.
+[] Once user clicks on one of the projects, they are automatically directing to the repository of the project.

 [] User can see written blogs when they click on blog.